Article: Your guide to Wisconsin’s best fall recreation options | Sam Campbell Memorial Trail Oneida County WI Photo Credit: Oneida County Tourism

 Northern Wisconsin is home to one of the largest concentrations of freshwater lakes on the planet, so there’s no shortage of wonderful waterways to explore this fall.
 Vilas County is home to several notable lake chains, including the Eagle River Chain, the largest freshwater chain of lakes in the world (it connects with the Three Lakes Chain in Oneida County to the south, giving boaters and anglers 29 lakes to discover).

-The Minocqua Area is also home to its own collection of lakes: the Minocqua Chain covers nearly 6,000 acres on Kawaguesaga, Minocqua, Jerome, Mid, Little Tomahawk, and Mud Lakes and is a popular destination for anglers and boaters.
+The Minocqua Area on the Vilas County-Oneida County border is also home to its own collection of lakes: the Minocqua Chain covers nearly 6,000 acres on Kawaguesaga, Minocqua, Jerome, Mid, Little Tomahawk, and Mud Lakes and is a popular destination for anglers and boaters.

 Paddling